floriancourgey/tools/mpg/README.md

 echo -e "players[1] =\n$(cat datasets/2018-fr-20181210.js)" > datasets/2018-fr-20181210.js
 ```

+Where:
+- `1` is the French Ligue 1 id
+- `2` is the English Premier League id
+- `3` is the Spanish Liga id

 # TODO
 - [x] store only players id in localStorage.
 If the dataset is updated, players in storage will keep their old stats
 - [x] handle all championships (FR, EN, ES)